 3. impress your marker.

-However, a word of caution – don’t be too determined to drown your essay with vocabulary, since you – get ready for this – risk your essay resonating utterly verbose and obstructing readibility for the adjudicator (or in normal terms, you risk your essay sounding overly wordy which will therefore decrease the ease and flow when reading your essay).
-Remember that simple is best, but sprinkling with some vocab will definitely spice up your essay!
+However, a word of caution – don’t be too determined to drown your essay with vocabulary, since you – get ready for this – risk your essay resonating utterly verbose and obstructing readability for the adjudicator (or in normal terms, you risk your essay sounding overly wordy which will therefore decrease the ease and flow when reading your essay).
+Remember that simple is best, but sprinkling with some vocabulary will definitely spice up your essay!

 How do you go about obtaining a better vocabulary?

 - Words from your text.
 This is usually one that many people overlook.
 Your book or movie is the best place to find great descriptive words for themes and characters.

 - Words from study guides.
 These also have great vocabulary for your text.
 A good way to start your vocabulary list is to make note or highlight certain words that you’d like to use in your essays.

 - Subscribe to vocabulary learning programs.
 Personally, I’m subscribed to Just Vocabulary podcast which teaches two new words every week.
 The bonus is that it’s free and each episode is only 5 minutes long – perfect for on your way to school, when you want a quick break from writing essays, between classes etc.